thermondo/django-package-template/README.md

 2. [Install Hub][hub] the GitHub CLI tool.

-3. To release a new PyPi package you will need the [Travis Client][travis-cli].
+3. To create a public package you will need to install the [Travis Client][travis-cli].

 [travis-cli]: https://github.com/travis-ci/travis.rb#readme